-Arrangements must be made to present one bound copy of the final thesis to the Departmental Library and one copy to the Forensic Anthropology Office.
+Arrangements must be made to present one bound copy of the final thesis to the Forensic Anthropology Office.
 It is the responsibility of the student to initiate contact and meet with the Registrar, Millie Agosto (617-638-5124), to ensure the use of proper formatting in advance of all deadlines.